dracula/draculatheme.com/blog/32-new-dracula-themes-for-2020.md

 color: "cyan"
 ---

-Before I start working like crazy on Dracula Pro, I decided to spend my entire weekend doing some housekeeping on the original Dracula project.
+Before I start working like crazy on Dracula PRO, I decided to spend my entire weekend doing some housekeeping on the original Dracula project.

 The result?
 Last week there were 53 themes on the site, now there are 85 themes!
 To make your life easier, here's a compilation of them.